-International Equity ESG Fund
+U.S. Equity ESG Fund

-The Fund invests, under normal circumstances, at least 80% of its Net Assets in a diversified portfolio of equity investments in non-U.S. issuers that the Investment Adviser believes adhere to the Fund's ESG criteria.
+The Fund invests, under normal circumstances, at least 80% of its Net Assets in a diversified portfolio of equity investments in U.S. issuers that the Investment Adviser believes adhere to the Fund's ESG criteria.
 Such equity investments may include ETFs, futures and other instruments with similar economic exposures.
-Shareholders will be provided with sixty days' notice in the manner prescribed by the Securities and Exchange Commission ("SEC") before any change in the Fund's policy to invest at least 80% of its Net Assets in the particular type of investment suggested by its name.
-The Fund intends to have investments economically tied to at least three countries, not including the United States, and may invest in the securities of issuers in emerging market countries.
+Shareholders will be provided with sixty days' notice in the manner prescribed by the SEC before any change in the Fund's policy to invest at least 80% of its Net Assets in the particular type of investment suggested by its name.

-The Fund seeks to achieve its investment objective by investing, under normal circumstances, in approximately 30-50 companies that are considered by the Investment Adviser to be positioned for long-term capital appreciation.
+The Fund seeks to achieve its investment objective by investing, under normal circumstances, in approximately 30-50 companies that are considered by the Investment Adviser to be positioned for long-term growth of capital.

 The Fund's ESG criteria are generally designed to exclude companies that are directly engaged in, and/or derive significant revenue from, certain industries or product lines, including, but not limited to:

 - alcohol;

-- tobacco;
+- tobacco,

-- gambling;
+- gambling

 - adult entertainment;

 - for-profit prisons;

 - weapons;

 - oil and gas exploration and production;

 - thermal coal mining; and

 - thermal coal power generation.